 As with other truck considerations, the expert recommends picking your engine type based on how you plan to use your truck.

-He adds that diesels no longer produce the engine noise, sluggish acceleration and smelly exhaust that they once did, so “the only real disadvantage is that they cost more upfront and you’ve got to make sure you know where to find diesel fuel.”
+He adds that diesel no longer produces the engine noise, sluggish acceleration and smelly exhaust that it once did, so “the only real disadvantage is that they cost more upfront and you’ve got to make sure you know where to find diesel fuel.”

 5. Buying too many (or too few) amenities